Aug 05 2013

 Added in changes from the latest unnamed reorganization in KMS; they're relatively minor.

 May 12 2012

 Update: As of April 22, 2014, this guide will start to be updated again.
 Do note that it's a rather large work in process right now, and it will not be completely polished immediately.

 Hello, and welcome to the Ice/Lightning Guide!
-My name is Chester and I have been maining an Ice/Lightning Mage since 2008.
-In my time playing this game I have learned a lot of this class and how to optimize its usage, and I hope that I will be able to help you do the same.
+I have been maining an Ice/Lightning Mage since 2008.
+In my time playing this game I have learned a lot about this class and how to optimize its usage, and I hope that I will be able to help you do the same.

 Ice/Lightning is a branch of MapleStory's Magician Explorer class.
 As the name suggests, it utilizes Ice and Lightning elements.
 All of their attacks are focused on controlling mob sizes, and this is what the class has been known for.
 Ice/Lightning Mages aren't the strongest Magician class (and never have been), and they aren't the strongest in support either (and never have been), so their niche has almost always been around mob control.
 Unfortunately newer classes that are released (Luminous comes to mind) overshadow Ice/Lightning Mages in mobbing as well.
 RED redid a lot of skills to allow for higher damage and more party support.
 As a result, an Ice/Lightning Mage may not be the best class in anything in particular, but can do everything effectively.

 • Can ignore physical/elemental resists, allowing you to do full damage on bosses when other classes have their's halved

 • Has decent party support in the form of a bind, damage reduction and status resistance

 • A lot of our mobbing skills are slow and/or have a cooldown

 • A lot of training areas don't play to the mob control playstyle very well, in one way or another